CEU application details

-The doctoral program in Late Antique, Medieval and Early Modern Studies offers an entry into historical worlds not often conjoined.
-The major aims of the program are to encourage transdisciplinary medievalist research, open new perspectives and develop new approaches.
-Indeed, the research conducted by CEU PhD candidates often acts as a bridge between the scholarly worlds of their home intellectual communities and Anglo-American scholarly discourse, a fact in which the department takes pride.
+The major aims of the doctoral program in Late Antique, Medieval and Early Modern Studies are to encourage transdisciplinary medievalist research, open new perspectives, and develop new approaches.
+The research conducted by CEU PhD candidates often acts as a bridge between the scholarly worlds of their home intellectual communities and Anglo-American scholarly discourse, a fact in which the department takes pride.
 High-level knowledge of the source language(s) their research requires is an entry requirement for PhD applicants.
-Students admitted to CEU doctoral programs are eligible to receive the CEU Doctoral Fellowship for up to three years.
-Doctoral enrollment may continue up to a maximum of six years.

 Sample Courses for the Doctoral Program